 -Spontaneous, dull, achy pain even when you’re not eating or drinking

 -Pain that wakes you up in the middle of the night

 -Toothache that worsens when biting or when eating

 -Darkening or discoloration of a tooth

--Recurring swelling of the gums
+-Recurring swelling, or “pimple” on the gums

 -Tenderness in the gums

 -Extreme sensitivity to cold or heat that lingers for more than 5 seconds

 After treatment, you may experience similar pain than before treatment for about two days.
 You should avoid chewing on that side of your mouth for a couple of days or until the tenderness has subsided.
 Dr. Levingart will prescribe a final restoration for the tooth.
 It’s important to remember that teeth with root canals have a higher percentage of fracture as the nerves and vessels supplying the organ have been removed.
 Most teeth will benefit from the placement of a ceramic crown that will mimic the strength and esthetics of healthy tooth structure.